 Most of us get hit with a low mood from time to time.
-But if you find yourself constantly losing patience at work, dealing with blue moods or feeling generally overwhelmed, it might be time for some lifestyle changes.
+But if you find yourself frequently losing patience, getting drained, or feeling generally overwhelmed, it might be time for some lifestyle changes.
 Below, some of the major factors that can mess with our moods and what we can do to find that balanced feeling again.

 Thanks to modern science, we are more in control of our physical and mental health than ever.
 Medications like birth control empower us to make our own choices when it comes to fertility and personal fulfillment.
 But sometimes, they can also cause mood disruptions.Some mental health meds and birth control pills can throw our emotions off-balance because they control the release of neurotransmitters and hormones that affect mood.
 Some of these meds have also been shown to disrupt your body’s production of nitric oxide, a chemical messenger that helps balance mood-regulating neurotransmitters.

 As women, our bodies are constantly changing.
 The meds that worked great for us 6 months ago might be causing imbalances today.
-Talk to your doc if you suspect your medication might be throwing off your mood.
+Talk to your doctor or health care professional if you suspect your medication might be throwing off your mood.
 They can help you find the right medication at the right dose for you.
 Happy with your daily meds but want to find more balance?
 Many of the ingredients in Libby have been shown to help boost nitric oxide production, which can help you feel better.
 Talk to your doctor about introducing Libby as a complement to your daily meds.